Workshop Notes No. 6

 pattern to be present in the given order in a simple declarative

 clause in the active voice.
-One feature of the English
+One feature of the

-will do later in the semester.
+we will do later in the semester.
 For instance, the above example

 can be written as: